evaneschneider/site/_posts/2015-10-19-sphere-wind.markdown

 the situation is improved somewhat, in the sense that the internal energy gets corrected to a positive number.
 However, the code still crashes, at around the same time it crashed without dual energy.

-3) *Unstable cooling?* With dual energy, the crash occurs not as a result of negative densities or pressures after the final update, but because of a failure in the Riemann solver in a region of very low density behind the cloud.
+3) *Failure of the exact solver?* With dual energy, the crash occurs not as a result of negative densities or pressures after the final update, but because of a failure in the exact Riemann solver in a region of very low density behind the cloud.
 I have not spent much time on this yet, but it may be the primary problem.